FedCod: An Efficient Communication Protocol for Cross-Silo Federated Learning with Coding: Evaluation

-In the global topology, we select the EC2 instance in AWS \texttt{us-east-1} as the server and the other instances as clients.
-In the North America topology, we select the instance in Azure \texttt{central-us} as the server and the others as clients.
-We run the FL system for 10 rounds using each communication protocol and record the average time for each phase as we denoted in Section~\ref{sec:notation}.
-We also count the average ingress and egress traffic for server and each client to study the effect of the communication protocol on the communication traffic.
-We also perform numerical experiments to explore the impact of the number of model partitions and redundancy, and perform the conformance experiments on our local cluster to demonstrate the learning convergence.
-For all experiments, we train a ResNet152 model using federated datasets generated from the CIFAR-10 dataset following the procedure in ~\cite{zeng2023fedlab}.
-For the coding strategies, we set the number of model partitions $k$ to $n$ and the redundancy to 100\% by default.
+In the global topology, we use AWS \texttt{us-east-1} as the server; the remaining instances are clients.
+In the North~America topology, we use Azure \texttt{central-us} as the server and the rest as clients.\footnote{We choose a geographically central region, following the setup in~\cite{marfoq2020throughput}.} We run 10 FL rounds per protocol and report the average phase time (Section~\ref{sec:notation}).
+Unless otherwise specified, the reported communication time is the end-to-end wall-clock time measured by the FL runtime, including data transfer as well as the additional protocol operations introduced by \sys, such as encoding, decoding, forwarding, and Coded-AGR.
+We also measure average ingress/egress traffic at the server and clients to quantify communication cost.
+In addition, we conduct numerical studies on the number of model partitions and coding redundancy, and run conformance experiments on a local cluster to verify learning convergence.
+We use ResNet152 (60M parameters; $\sim$440~MB packed weights) trained on federated datasets generated from the CIFAR-10 following~\cite{zeng2023fedlab}.
+Unless specified, we set the number of partitions $k=n$ and redundancy to 100\%.

-\subsection{Experimental results}
+\subsection{Experimental Results}